Thank you for visiting the India HP Store

 Contact Coursera for details regarding high schools

-Canvas is a learning management platform that’s used by over 30% of higher ed communities.
+Canvas is an online teaching tool that’s used by over 30% of higher ed communities.
 It’s becoming a top provider for K-12 learning, too.
 It’s also an open-source option, with several different built-in tools that handle the needs of remote students, teachers, and parents.

 This app-friendly system allows parents to see what assignments their kids need to do, and it provides data metrics for administrators to use for performance improvements.